ersatzphrodite/Learn-Java-OOP-in-10-Days-with-Me/README.md

 I royally messed up by getting delayed by a year, so now I have to deal with the curriculum change (EVERYTHING IS JAVA; my Introduction to Programming course was taught in Python), and now, I have about less than two weeks to actually learn it from scratch before the midterm.
 Let's get goin'!

-Sure thing!
-Since you'll start on Monday, February 10, we'll redistribute the 14-day curriculum over the remaining days until February 19.
-This gives us 10 days, so we'll need to combine some lessons while ensuring you still get enough practice and review time.

 ## 📅 10-Day Java Crash Course

 ### Week 1: Java Fundamentals & Core Programming